Progress

 point more toward the side after

-you have rotated your ankle slightly the upper side forward, lower side backward.
+you have rotated your ankle slightly with your hands.

 Don’t cause or tolerate pain or discomfort

-20 Don’t pull your ankle upward onto your opposite leg or inward toward
+15 Don’t pull your ankle upward excessively high onto your opposite

-leg that’s uppermost will twist out of joint.
+the knee or hip of that leg might twist out of joint.

-21 Don’t lean on your arm or a backrest nor lean backward when you lift
+16 Don’t lean on your arm or lean on a backrest nor lean backward while

-a backrest or lean backward when you lift your ankle with your hands the knee
+or lean on a backrest or lean backward while you’re lifting your ankle with

-of your leg that’s uppermost will twist out of joint.
+your hands, the knee or hip of that leg might twist out of joint.

-22 Don’t push the knee of your leg that’s uppermost down with one hand
+17 Don’t push the knee of your leg that’s uppermost downward with your

 If you push the knee of your leg that’s

-uppermost down with your hand when you lift your ankle with your other hand
+uppermost downward with your hand while you’re lifting your ankle with your

 You